Steve Grissom

 Steven Paul Grissom (born June 26, 1963) is an American former stock car racing driver.
-Grissom was the 1993 Busch Series champion and has eleven Busch wins in 185 starts.
-He turned down a scholarship to play quarterback at the University of Alabama to focus a career on racing.
+He was the 1993 Busch Series champion and has eleven Busch wins in 185 starts.
+Grissom turned down a scholarship to play quarterback at the University of Alabama to focus a career on racing.

 Early years

-Grissom began his racing career as a youth, working on cars with his father Wayne, who was a sponsor of short track drivers in their home state of Alabama.
+Grissom began his racing career in his youth, working on cars with his father Wayne, who was a sponsor of short track drivers in their home state of Alabama.
 He soon began racing cars himself, balancing that with being captain of his high school football and basketball teams in 1981.
 He eventually joined the Winston All-Pro Series, and won the championship in 1985.
 The next season, he was nominated for Alabama Pro Athlete of the Year.

+NASCAR career

 Busch Championship

 Grissom made his Busch Series debut in 1986 at the Freedlander 200, in the No. 31 Oldsmobile owned by his father.
-He started 16th but finished 30th due to engine failure.
-He ran three more races over the next two years, his best finish being an 11th.
+He started sixteenth but finished 30th due to engine failure.
+He ran three more races over the next two years, his best finish being an eleventh.
 In 1988, he moved into the series full-time.
-Despite a lack of major sponsorship, Grissom had four top-tens and finished 13th in points.
+Despite a lack of major sponsorship, Grissom had four top-tens and finished thirteenth in points.
 In 1989, he landed funding from Texas Pete Sauces, and moved to twelfth in points.

 In 1990, Grissom won four races, including two straight, and finished third in points behind Chuck Bown and Jimmy Hensley.
 During the season, Grissom ran one Winston Cup race for Dick Moroso at the Atlanta Journal 500, starting 23rd and finishing 24th.
-A lack of funding kept Grissom from competing for the championship in 1991, as he had one win and slid back to tenth in points.
+A lack of funding kept Grissom from competing for the championship in 1991, as he had one win and slid back to 10th in points.
 After Channellock and Roddenberry's came on board in 1992, Grissom regained his success of 1990, winning two races.
 He clinched the Busch Series championship in 1993 for his family-owned team.
 Grissom won the championship by 253 points over Ricky Craven.